pintergreg/software-engineering/lectures/01_sdlc.md

 Kanban is widespread in software development.
 The major code hosting solutions (GitHub, GitLab, Bitbucket, Gitea) all have some board functionalities.
 :::

-# SCUM + kanban = scrumban

-- SCRUM and kanban can coexist
-- quite new methodology

 # references